Red Turban Rebellions: Statehood

+Emperor

 In 1363, Zhang Shicheng attacked the Song court in Anfeng.
-Zhu personally led his army to defend them against Zhang and while Liu Futong was killed, Zhu managed to save Han Lin'er, who he moved to Chuzhou where the Song court continued to exist in safety.
+Zhu personally led his army to defend them against Zhang and while Liu Futong was killed, Zhu managed to save Han Lin'er, whom he moved to Chuzhou where the Song court continued to exist in safety.
 In the same year, Zhu won the Battle of Lake Poyang against his rival Chen Youliang, and proceeded to eliminate Zhang Shicheng and Fang Guozhen.
 He spent most of 1364 and 1365 consolidating the territory he absorbed from his victory over Zhang.
 Zhu continued to use the Song's reign period as his official calendar until Han Lin'er drowned while crossing the Changjiang in January 1367, possibly by design.
 Calling to overthrow the "barbarians" and restore the "Chinese", Zhu gained popular support.
 A calendar called that of the Great Ming dynasty, beginning on 20 January 1368, was promulgated.
 On 12 January 1368, Zhu Yuanzhang proclaimed himself emperor (Hongwu Emperor) of the Ming dynasty (Radiant dynasty) in Yingtian.

 On 15 August 1368, the Ming general Xu Da led an army north from Kaifeng.
 A defending army was defeated and Tongzhou, an intermediate city on the way to Khanbaliq, was captured on 10 September.
 The Yuan emperor Toghon Temür fled to Shangdu.
 Khanbaliq fell to the Ming on 14 September, ending the rule of the Yuan dynasty.
 The city was renamed Beiping (Pacified North).
 Shangdu was taken by the Ming general Chang Yuchun on 20 July 1369, forcing Toghon Temür to flee further north to Karakorum.
 China proper was once again under ethnic Han rule.